dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

     ```
 {{< /hide >}}
 #### Update Storage Systems
-If the list of storage systems managed by a Dell CSI Driver have changed, the following steps can be performed to update Container Storage Module Observability to reference the updated systems:
+If the list of storage systems managed by a Dell CSI Driver have changed, the following steps can be performed to update Container Storage Modules Observability to reference the updated systems:

 {{< hide class="1">}}
 ##### CSI Driver for PowerFlex